USNavalResearchLaboratory/turboWAVE/docs/ref-geometry.rst

 .. _shared-geometry:

-Geometry Shared Directives
+Geometry Transformations
 --------------------------

-The following directives may be used with any type of region.
+Every region has a native position and orientation that is only modified by applying a transformation of the form

+:math:`T({\rm origin})K({\rm boost})R({\rm euler angles})T({\rm translation})T({\rm window})`

+Note that in the active view the order would be read from left to right.
+Here :math:`T` is a space-time translation, :math:`K` is a Lorentz boost, and :math:`R` is a rotation.
+The way the factors are specified is as follows.

-.. py:function:: translation = ( x , y , z )
+.. py:function:: origin = ( t , x , y , z )

-	Displace region from the current position.
-Each type of region has a standard initial position, generally corresponding to being centered at the origin.
-This directive can be repeated to create a sequence of operations.
+	This specifies the translation operator :math:`T({\rm origin})`.
+In the active view this is applied *before* the boost-rotation.

+	:param float t: translation in time
 	:param float x: translation in the x direction
 	:param float y: translation in the y direction
 	:param float z: translation in the z direction

+.. py:function:: boost = ( gbx , gby , gbz )

+	This specifies the spatial part of the 4-velocity of the new reference frame

+	:param float gbx: :math:`\gamma\beta_x`
+	:param float gby: :math:`\gamma\beta_y`
+	:param float gbz: :math:`\gamma\beta_z`

+.. py:function:: euler angles = ( a , b , c )

+	This specifies the rotation operation :math:`R(a,b,c)`.
+The tuple elements are in radians unless the ``[deg]`` dimension is given.

+	:param a: rotation about the z-axis that is applied last in the active view
+	:param b: rotation about the x-axis that is applied second
+	:param c: rotation about the z-axis that is applied first in the active view

+.. py:function:: translation = ( t , x , y , z )

+	This specifies the translation operator :math:`T({\rm translation})`.
+In the active view this is applied *after* the boost-rotation.

+	:param float t: translation in time
+	:param float x: translation in the x direction
+	:param float y: translation in the y direction
+	:param float z: translation in the z direction

-.. py:function:: rotation about axis = angle
+.. py:function:: move with window = tst

-	Rotate about the given global axis.
-This directive can be repeated to create a sequence of operations.
-Rotations about a shifted axis can be carried out by performing the sequence :math:`TRT^{-1}` with :math:`T` a translation and :math:`R` a rotation.

-	:param enum axis: can be ``x``, ``y``, or ``z``
-	:param float angle: the rotation angle in radians.
-You can use degrees by adding a dimension, e.g., ``rotation about axis = 45 [deg]``.
+	This specifies the translation operator :math:`T({\rm window})`.
+If ``tst`` is true it evaluates to a *Galilean* transformation that aligns the region with the current grid position.
+If ``tst`` is false it evaluates to the identity.

+	:param bool tst: if true, the region moves with the window

 .. py:function:: complement = tst

 	:param bool tst: if true, transforms the region into its complement

-.. py:function:: move with window = tst

-	:param bool tst: if true, the region moves with the window

 Basic Region Types